Redeem Now Ends in:

 To play a D power chord, find the root note D on the E string (10th fret).

-• Place your index finger on the 10th fret of the E string (D).
+• Place your index finger on the 10th fret of the low E string and your ring finger on the 12th frets of the A and D strings.

 E String - E Power Chord